lujiefsi/CrashTuner/scripts.md

-We provide some very very useful shell scripts to simplify the deployment of distrbiteud system.
+Building the distributed environment and deploying the distributed system are annoying, so we e provide some very very useful shell scripts to simplify the deployment of distrbiteud system.

 # Real distributed mode in on machine